Recover from natural disasters

 - Queensland Natural Disaster Assistance

-Once you have dealt with the immediate situation and sourced assistance from advisors and support services, you may need to take action on your business model, products, and services.
+Once you have dealt with the immediate situation and sourced assistance from advisers and support services, you may need to take action on your business model, products, and services.
 For example, you may need to:

 - source other suppliers and drop ship from suppliers